 The Classic Hand Test

-This is a an quick and easy starting point used by club fitters for decades.
+This is a quick and easy starting point used by club fitters for decades.
 It doesn’t tell the whole story, but it’s a great first check.

 - Take your normal golf grip on one of your clubs, focusing on your top hand (the left hand for a right-handed player).